openlibhums/memory-alpha/content/pages/support/plugins/migrations-overview-placeholder.md

   ## WordPress

   > [!WARNING]
   > This importer is site-specific.
-You should be accessing the import tool from the press or journal you want it import the reviewers into.
+You must be access the import tool from the press or journal you want it import the reviewers into.

 To import Wordpress posts: